 Is Professional Photography Really Worth It?

 It happens a lot these days.
-It happened to journalists who once worked for News organizations and had replacements who were told to use their phone cameras.
-It happens to corporate photographers let go because “…executives don’t really know the value of good imagery.”
+It happens to journalists who once worked for News organizations and had replacements told to use phone cameras.
+It happens to corporate staff photographers let go because “… executives don’t really know the value of good imagery.”
 And it happens to professional freelancers who lose jobs to local photography students (one example), because potential clients decide that’s a great way to not to have to pay for photography skills and knowledge.

 You see, someone who is not a pro and isn’t going to charge professional rates may actually at times produce decent snapshots, maybe even a great photo or two.
 My question is, is the person posting the ad looking for someone “…good with a camera who isn’t too expensive…” willing to live with only decent snapshots and maybe one or two great ones – assuming the non-pro photographer they hire is lucky and doesn’t run into photographic challenges that day.
 (This also assumes the photographer they hire is able to recognize a photographic challenge requiring compensation, modification, or other adjustment before clicking the shutter.)

 Most brides, assuming they are going to spend a lot of money on a wedding, place a sizable amount of money aside for a dress.
 The wedding dress is a big thing.
 Of course, you don’t see many new brides getting much mileage out of a dress.
 I mean, how many times have you seen a woman walking down a street in a wedding dress on her way to work?
 It’s a one time thing.
 Yet wedding images, when captured and created masterfully, can bring tears of joy and elicit lifetime memories each time they are viewed.